 Individuals in the following categories will rely on clinical supervision for registration purposes:

-- RP (Qualifying) Members – Qualifying members, as a condition of their Certificate of Registration, must receive ongoing clinical supervision while they are a Qualifying member.
-These members will need to complete a total of 100 hours of clinical supervision as part of requirements to enter the Registered Psychotherapist category.
+- RP (Qualifying) Members – Qualifying registrants, as a condition of their Certificate of Registration, must receive ongoing clinical supervision while they are a Qualifying member.
+These registrants will need to complete a total of 100 hours of clinical supervision as part of requirements to enter the Registered Psychotherapist category.
 Qualifying members must continue to receive ongoing clinical supervision once they have completed the 100 hours required to complete the Registered Psychotherapist category requirements.

 - Registered Psychotherapist Members – Members in the Registered Psychotherapist category must receive ongoing clinical supervision until they have completed a total of 1,000 direct client contact hours and 150 hours of clinical supervision.
-Should a member acquire 150 clinical supervision hours prior to completing 1000 direct client contact hours, they are still required to receive ongoing clinical supervision until both requirements are met for “independent practice.”
+Should a registrant acquire 150 clinical supervision hours prior to completing 1000 direct client contact hours, they are still required to receive ongoing clinical supervision until both requirements are met for “independent practice.”

 Click here for information about who can supervise who.